deanwampler/deanwampler.github.io/scala3-highlights.md

 _Type lambdas_ are the type-level analog of "value lambdas", i.e., _functions_.
 Scala 3 intoduces a syntax similar to function syntax, e.g., `type Work = [T] =>> Either[String,T]`.
 Note the similarity of `=>>` to function literal "arrows" `=>`.

-This example suggests one important use for type lambdas; when you have a type with two type parameters that you want to use in a context where a single type parameter is expected, but the one of the type parameters can be fixed.
+This example suggests one important use for type lambdas; when you have a type with two type parameters that you want to use in a context where a single type parameter is expected, but one of the type parameters can be fixed.
 The [blog post](https://medium.com/scala-3/scala-3-type-lambdas-polymorphic-function-types-and-dependent-function-types-2a6eabef896d) provides a more extensive example.

 ## Migration